Animeshz/keyboard-mouse-kt/CONTRIBUTING.md

 To build and publish to mavenLocal:
 `$ ./gradlew build publishToMavenLocal`

-The only dependency is to install Docker when building for JVM due to cross-compilation requirement of JNI native libs to be able to pack the full Jar from any platform that is supported cross-platform.
+The only requirement is to install Docker when building for JVM due to cross-compilation requirement of JNI native libs to be able to pack the full Jar from any platform that is supported cross-platform.

 [1]: https://github.com/Animeshz/keyboard-mouse-kt/issues/1